MRefvem/reading-notes/README.md

-# Code 201 Reading Notes.
+# Code Fellows Reading Notes.

 Hi I'm Michael and these are my **Code Fellows Reading Notes**.
 New to programming, I come from an extensive background in Classical Piano and have two degrees, a Bachelor of Music from Western Washington University and a Master of Music from Manhattan School of Music.
 I am really excited to be starting a new life as a web programmer and hope you enjoy this first site.
 Every day I will post a new reading assignment.